ShamelLakin/netflix-clone/README.md

 # Netflix Clone

-This project is a replica of the Netflix App, it allows the user to serach top rated movies by genre.
+This project is a replica of the Netflix App, it allows the user to search top rated movies by genre.

 ![Logo](https://thewhitonline.com/wp-content/uploads/2021/03/Netflix.jpg)